suan/libLGTV_serial/README.md

 ```

 ### Serial/RS232 Tips ###
-Make sure you use a "crossover" or "null modem" cable or adapter, as is mentioned in the LG TV manuals.
+Make sure you read your TV model's manual to see whether you need a "crossover/null-modem" or "straight-through" cable or adapter, and buy/use the correct one.

 ## TODO/Bugs/Contributions ##
 I'll add more features as there's demand for them.
 Some that I forsee are: